Spoken Queries and Stressed Pronouns

 The spoken queries patent provides some other examples of how stresses might be understood, including how grammatical differences may play a role.

-It is interesting that these types of things may influence spoken queries.
-If you’ve been wondering about how Google might understand pronouns, now you have an idea of how it could understand stressed pronouns.
+Interestingly, these types of things may influence spoken queries.
+For example, if you’ve been wondering about how Google might understand pronouns, now you have an idea of how it could understand stressed pronouns.